guidone/node-red-contrib-chatbot/README.md

 It's not possible to tell which node will be executed first, so if the first executed node changes the *msg* object , the second one will receive a different payload causing unwanted side effects very difficult to track down.

 ## Changelog
+* **0.6.15** - Fixed incorrect "from" information aswering inline buttons in Telegram
 * **0.6.14** - Fixed use of {{payload}} in message template
 * **0.6.13** - **[breaking changes]** The previous "Buttons" node was renamed in "Keyboards", this feature is only available in Telegram.
 The previous "Inline Buttons" node was renamed "Buttons" and enabled for Telegram, Facebook and Smooch (with some additional options like value, label, urls)
 * **0.6.12** - Fix bug with Slack receive node (node still needs huge refactoring)